Ready to help treat your pet to a healthy life?

 - Other illnesses can cause similar reactions to a food allergy, so your veterinarian may conduct further diagnostics or recommend a specific food trial to determine the cause.

-You know your dog better than anyone, but it’s not always easy to tell if your dog needs to visit the veterinarian.
-If you’re unsure, we recommend seeking medical help—after all, it’s better to be safe than sorry.
+You know your dog better than anyone, but it’s not always easy to tell if your dog needs to visit the veterinarian for a case of dog diarrhea.
+If you’re unsure, we recommend seeking medical help — after all, it’s better to be safe than sorry.

 While you can’t always prevent dog diarrhea from happening, you can take steps to help prevent it, starting with what your dog does (and doesn’t) eat.
 Remember, if you have questions, your veterinarian is just a phone call away.